jventura1738/jventura1738/README.md

 ### Personal

-- 🔭 I’m currently a bot for 'copping' limited designer clothing drops. (with @jacobduncan00, he's the web dev master)
+- 🔭 I’m currently working on a bot for 'copping' limited designer clothing drops. (with @jacobduncan00, he's the web dev master)
 - 🌱 I’m currently learning data science, machine learning & artificial intelligence.
 - 📫 How to reach me: j.ventura1738@gmail.com or @yovng_zoom on IG.
 - ⚡ Fun fact: I love learning and teaching others what I learn!
 Maybe I'll be a professor one day.